-1. To modify another master layout slide, select the slide you want to change.
+1. To change another master layout slide, select the slide you want to change.

 2. Use the editing tools to delete any elements you don't want to keep.
-(Remember, you won't be able to delete elements from the master slide.)
-After removing the existing elements, you'll see a blank master layout that looks something like this:
+(Remember, you can't delete elements from the master slide.)
+After removing the existing elements, you'll see a blank master layout like this:

-For the master layout I'm creating, I want to leave room for an image on the left and insert a text placeholder on the right.
+For the master layout, I want to leave room for an image on the left and insert a text placeholder on the right.

 Note: There's currently no way to insert an image placeholder in a master layout.

 3. Leave space on the left of the slide for the image.
-When we go back to the slide authoring mode, we'll draw a placeholder there that can easily be removed so that the user of the template knows what to do.
+We'll draw a placeholder there that can easily be removed so that the user of the template knows what to do.